joelonsw/Matrix-Multiplication-Multithreading/README.md

 ### Optimization of Matrix Multication using following technics

 1. Cache friendly multiplication (Indexing) -- kij.cpp <br>
-The first step is indexing.
+The first step is indexing. <br>
 Because the elements of the array are stored in consecutive addresses, I thought that column-wise memory access should be avoided.
 Therefore, I replaced the original IJK method with the KIJ method.

 2. Multithreading with algorithm (Thread-Level-Parallelism) -- dns.cpp <br>
-The second step is multi-threading.
+The second step is multi-threading. <br>
 I came up with the idea after studying Cannon and DNS algorithm from the textbook.
 The algorithm is as follows.